 We are required to obtain various permits, licenses, certificates and other approvals from the relevant PRC government authorities at various stages of project development including, but not limited to, state-owned land use rights certificates, planning permit for construction land, planning permits for construction works, permits for commencement of construction works, pre-sale permits for commodity properties and certificates or confirmations of completion and acceptance.
 In particular, we are required to obtain state-owned land use rights certificates before commencing any property development and such certificates would generally only be issued after certain conditions have been satisfied.
-Such conditions include the relevant project company having executed the state-owned land use rights are granted to the relevant project company, provided we have paid the land premium in full.
+Such conditions include the relevant project company having executed the state-owned land use rights granting contracts (國有土地權出讓合同) with the relevant authorities whereby the land use rights are granted to the relevant project company, provided we have paid the land premium in full.
 As of December 31, 2019, we had a total attributable site area of approximately 5.8 million sq.m. in properties held for future development, for which we had obtained the relevant land use rights certificates.